neonwatty/kamal-quake/README.md

 <img align="center" src="https://github.com/neonwatty/kamal-quake/blob/main/assets/images/game_setup_screen.png" height="325">
 </p>

+## joining a multiplayer game

 Once a multiplayer game is started every new player will be directed to it automatically.

+If this does not happen press escape to access the game menu.
+Navigate to multiplayer games, and choose the game you wish to join.